Changing your home address isn’t simple. If you’re looking for the final answer to, “How to change my address,” then you’ve come to the right place.

 Notifying Friends And Family

-This may be even more important than all of the others.
-It’s hard to remember everyone, especially with all of the stress that comes with moving.
+This may be even more important than the others.
+It’s hard to remember everyone, with the stress that comes with moving.
 But you don’t want anyone to feel left out or to send personal mail to the wrong address.

 Notifying On Social Media